 YouTube Video Description Formatting

-In a world where we’re used to clicking a button to style our text as a header (h2 anyone?) or bold or italic, when faced with a blank input field, it’s difficult to know how to stylize your text.
+In a world where we’re used to clicking a button to style our text as a header (h2, anyone?) or bold or italic, when faced with a blank input field, it’s difficult to know how to stylize your text.

 Adding bold formatting to my YouTube video description

 Well – you CAN actually make your text bold in YouTube.
 The secret is to wrap the text you want to appear bolded with asterisks.
 So, you’d put an asterisk before the word or phrase and then immediately after the word or phrase.
 The asterisk is typed in by using Shift + 8 on your keyboard.
-You can also copy and paste it here: *
+You can also copy and paste it from here: *

 Bold Text in YouTube Example